AldebaraanMKII/WoW-character-and-guild-export-import-scripts/README.md

 Paths to executables is the path to the mysql executables, which are required to export the .sql files used by the scripts.
 Those executables are typically included in a repack's mysql/bin folder.
 If you don't have them, install MySQL server 8.4.

-5. If you`re exporting characters/guilds, open the MySQL database that contain those characters/guilds.
+6. If you`re backing up characters/guilds, open the MySQL database that contain those characters/guilds.
-6. If you`re importing characters/guilds, open the MySQL database that you want to transfer them to.
+7. If you`re restoring characters/guilds, open the MySQL database that you want to transfer them to.
-7. Go into the folder you extracted the scripts to, right click > PowerShell 7 > Open Here
+8. Go into the folder you extracted the scripts to, right click > PowerShell 7 > Open Here
-8. type the name of the script like this: ./"Backup scripts.ps1"
+9. type the name of the script like this: ./"Backup scripts.ps1"
-9. Follow the instructions in the console.
+10. Follow the instructions in the console.

 IMPORTANT: Make sure only the mysql database is open when you export/import your characters or guild!
 Trying to export/import while the auth/world server is running can lead to issues, like several items missing from the character inventory or duplicate entries in the database!

+# WoW-character-autobackup-script

+# Configuration
+$CharacterList = List of characters that you want to backup.
+Case sensitive.

+$BackupDelay = backup the characters every $BackupDelay seconds.

+$7zipCompression = Create a 7z archive and then delete the folder to save space.

+$DBFilePath = No need to mess with this.

+# Usage
+1. Configure "(Config) AutoBackup script.ps1"
+2. Open the database your characters are in
+3. Run the script: .\"Autobackup script.ps1"

+# FAQ
+Q: Can i play while this runs?

+A: Yes.
+It was my intention to backup the characters while they are being played.

+Q: I set it to backup every X seconds but they only backup several tries later!

+A: Worldserver.conf PlayerSaveInterval needs to be edited.
+Set it to something lower than what you set $BackupDelay.